St Joseph's College, Prayagraj: Josephest

-The biggest cultural event of the college is Josephest, which is held annually at the end of October.
+The biggest cultural event of the college is Josephest, which is held annually at the end of October and sometimes at the start of November.
 A number of schools from the city as well as from other cities in the state participate.
 A multitude of events are organized during the two-day festival that range from literary, art and craft, music and dance competitions to skits, quizzes and computer programming competitions.